 The Girl in the Diary: Searching for Rywka from the Łódź Ghetto

-JMM’s current exhibit, The Girl in the Diary: Searching for Rywka from the Łódź Ghetto, tells the story of one girl’s experience in the Łódź Ghetto during the Nazi occupation.
+JMM’s special exhibit, The Girl in the Diary: Searching for Rywka from the Łódź Ghetto, tells the story of one girl’s experience in the Łódź Ghetto during the Nazi occupation.
 It shares her dreams, her thoughts, her loneliness, fears and challenges.
 Rabbinical, sociological and historical commentary all written by women, give context to Rywka’s diary.

 Museum Moments via Facebook Live